 Fig. 11. θ_A for different values of ω{SD} (X axis) and ξ_U (Y axis).
-White cells represent the WIN regime, gray the NEUTRAL regime, and darker gray the LOSE regime.
-This simulation was done with the following parameters: grid size = 8; ξ_A = DOWN; θ_A was averaged over ξ_T = 0 to 1.
+White cells represents the "WIN" regime, gray the "NEUTRAL" regime and darker gray the "LOSE" regime.
+This simulation was done with the following parameters: grid size = 8; ξ_A = "DOWN"; θ_A was averaged over ξ_T = 0 to 1.

 VI.
-CONCLUSION AND FUTURE WORK
+CONCLUSIONS AND FUTURE WORK

-This paper presents and studies a new model for information gathering in stochastic networks-the gossip networks.
+This paper presents and studies a new model for information gathering in stochastic networks, the gossip networks.
 Gossiping could lead to some unusual phenomena, where the optimal routing policy may direct travelers to make a detour in order to gather information and minimize their expected path cost.
 The optimal traveling policy in gossip networks is expressed by a dynamic programming equation.
 Although the algorithm that solves the equations, GOSSIP_DP, is intractable in general, we present two special scenarios where the optimal solution is polynomial in respect to the network size.
 We analyze the relation between the parameters that influence gossiping and produce a state diagram that predicts the network regime.
-Gossip networks can operate in three regimes.
-In each regime gossiping has a different effect on the traveler's optimal path cost WIN (reduce), NEUTRAL (does not change), and "LOSE" (increase).
+Gossip networks can operate in three regimes, in each regime gossiping has different effect on the traveler optimal path cost, "WIN" (reduce), "NEUTRAL" (doesn't change) and "LOSE" (increase).
 Numerical studies on gossip grid networks confirm the regime analysis.
-The numerical studies illustrate that in the grid networks we study, the WIN regime is larger that the LOSE regime, both in size and in magnitude, and that the LOSE regime is more common in small networks.
+The numerical studies illustrate that in the grid networks we study, the "WIN" regime is larger that the "LOSE" regime, both in size and in magnitude and that the "LOSE" regime is more common in small networks.